 If you’re visiting London, visiting Columbia Road Flower Market is an absolute must!
 That’s because Columbia Road market is more than a flower market.
 Much more, in fact.
-We’ve been to Columbia Road more times than we can remember, and although it’s not that big, something about the place keeps drawing us back.
+We’ve been to Columbia Road more times than we can remember, and although it’s not that big, something about the place keeps drawing us back, and it’s one of the London streets you simply can’t miss!

 Maybe it’s the flowers, the independent retail, the vibrant atmosphere, the street performers or the coffee (or perhaps all of it!).
 But whatever it is, it’s a place unlike anywhere else in London on a Sunday morning!